digisowmay/bbmemory/users/670ae126-981a-4661-bd9c-74f131f8ba10/memory.md

 -

 ### Emerging (new signals, 1-2 reinforcements)
-- gives concise, imperative instructions; 4× (last: 2025-09-02) [refs: request to create lead-gen automation; directive to post without confirmation chatId:`1a5f016aabb745`; instruction to post automatically without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`]
+- gives concise, imperative instructions; 5× (last: 2025-09-02) [refs: request to create lead-gen automation; directive to post without confirmation chatId:`1a5f016aabb745`; instruction to post automatically without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`; follow-up complaint about confirmation chatId:`1a5f016aabb745`]

 ## Knowledge & Context
 ### Durable (core expertise, established over time)